ga-wdi-lessons/react-intro/readme.md

 The basic unit you'll be working with in ReactJS is a **component**.
 * It sounds like a simple word, but using "components" is a pretty different way of approaching web development.
-* Components can be thought of as functional elements that takes in data and as a result produce a dynamic UI.
+* Components can be thought of as functional elements that take in data and as a result produce a dynamic UI.

 Throughout class we have separated HTML, CSS and Javascript.
 * With components, the lines between those three become a bit blurry.
 * Instead, we organize our web apps according to small, reusable components that define their own content, presentation and behavior.

 What does a component look like?
-Let's start with a simple "Hello World" example...
+Let's start with a simple "Hello World" example..

-To start, in our `/src/App.js` file, let's remove the contents and in its place add this component definition...
+To start, in our `/src/App.js` file, let's remove the contents and in its place add this component definition..

 ```js
 // bring in React and Component instance from react